Eric-Busch0/Digital-Attenator/README.md

 # Digital Attenuator
-This is a digital attenuator eval board for the
+This is a digital attenuator eval board for the HMC472ALP4ETR.
+This project was created using EASYEDA Pro.

 Active digital attenuator evaluation board for the HMC472ALP4ETR